The Prospective Marriage visa 300 or Prospective Marriage Class TO Subclass 300 visa: Steps to gain Australia permanent residency

 If you are in Australia on a Subclass 300 visa and your relationship has broken down due to family violence, you may still be able to apply for permanent residence visa, click here to learn how.

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you decide if you are eligible sponsor your partner for a Prospective Marriage visa (click here to find out how an immigration lawyer or registered migration agent can help you).
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you decide if you are eligible sponsor your partner for a Prospective Marriage visa (click here to find out how an immigration lawyer or registered migration agent can help you).
 You may also refer to our FAQs for answers regarding visa application or visa cancellation by clicking here.

 041 222 4020 or WeChat: AUDvisa